awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments.md

 Amazon SageMaker Experiments enables tracking of experiments\.

-### Automated Tracking<a name="w739aac29c11c15b5"></a>
+### Automated Tracking<a name="w698aac29c11c15b5"></a>

 Amazon SageMaker Experiments automatically tracks Amazon SageMaker Autopilot jobs as experiments with their underlying training jobs tracked as trials\.
 Experiments also automatically tracks Amazon SageMaker independently executed training, batch transform, and processing jobs as trial components, whether assigned to a trial or left unassigned\.
 Unassigned trial components can be associated with a trial at a later time\.
 All experiment artifacts including datasets, algorithms, hyperparameters, and model metrics are tracked and recorded\.
 This data allows customers to trace the complete lineage of a model which helps with model governance, auditing, and compliance verifications\.

-### Manual Tracking<a name="w739aac29c11c15b7"></a>
+### Manual Tracking<a name="w698aac29c11c15b7"></a>

-Amazon SageMaker Experiments provides tracking APIs in the Amazon SageMaker Python SDK for recording and tracking machine learning workflows running locally on Amazon SageMaker Studio notebooks, including classic Amazon SageMaker notebooks\.
+Amazon SageMaker Experiments provides tracking APIs in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) for recording and tracking machine learning workflows running locally on Amazon SageMaker Studio notebooks, including classic Amazon SageMaker notebooks\.
 These experiments must be part of an Amazon SageMaker training, batch transform, or processing job\.

 ## Compare and Evaluate Experiments<a name="exp-mgmt-compare"></a>